Neoclassical Architecture in Nice, France

 Neoclassical architecture is an architectural movement born of neoclassicism in the second half of the 18th century and the beginning of the 19th century.
 It follows classicism and Baroque architecture.
 It is true that the movement aspired to rediscover clean lines of the ancient classical style.
 The facades are regular, with tall doors and a recognisable look.
 Neoclassical architecture uses Greco-Roman elements in its constructions, such as columns and pediments with harmonious proportions.
 Neoclassicism is illustrated by a return to virtue and simplicity.
 The harmony of forms and proportions became important.

 We can thus find in many places in France emblematic, neo-classical monuments – such as the Church of La Madeleine, in Paris, but also in other parts of Europe, for example the Gran Madre di Dio, Italy.
 If this architectural style was present during fifty years throughout Europe, it could be expected that it eventually reached Nice.
 A number of buildings are part of this artistic trend, especially those located in the center of Nice.

-The most notable example of neo-classical architecture in Nice is the Place Masséna, which was built on the plans of Joseph Vernier from 1835.
-At that time, the Paillon river crossed Nice and was flowing f into the Mediterranean Sea, with its estuary not far from where the current place is located.
+The most notable example of neo-classical architecture in Nice is the Place Masséna.
+It was built on the plans of Joseph Vernier from 1835.
+At that time, the Paillon river crossed Nice and was flowing into the Mediterranean Sea.
+Its estuary is not far from where the current place is located.
 During this period, the city was mainly concentrated on the left bank of the river, where the old city is located.
 The idea was to extend the city onto the opposite bank.
 An extensive urban planning program was undertaken, which included a construction of a new bridge, called Pont Neuf, and a large square on the right bank.